grpc-ecosystem/grpcdebug/README.md

 #### TLS Connection - Flags

-One way to establish a TLS connection with grpcdebug is specifying the credentials via command line flags.
+One way to establish a TLS connection with grpcdebug is by specifying the credentials via command line flags.
 For example:

 ```shell